codeHaiku22/Snowflake-ODBC-with-OAUTH-and-Tokens/README.md

     End Function
 ```

 The code excerpts above are the essentials of what is needed to generate a new token, read from the System Registry, and write to the System Registry.
 This code should be modified and augmented to fit your own use case and implementation.
-For example, in a Windows service code base, a looping mechanism will be needed along with other Windows Service constructs and the Windows Service framework for managing the service.
+For example, in a Windows Service code base, a looping mechanism will be needed along with other Windows Service constructs and the Windows Service framework for managing the service.

 ## Step #5 Testing